-2017 Say-on-Pay Vote
+2018 Say-on-Pay Vote

 Our stockholders cast an advisory vote ("say on pay") annually on the executive compensation of our named executive officers.
-At our company's 2017 annual meeting of stockholders, stockholders had the opportunity to approve our executive compensation program by casting a non-binding, advisory vote.
-A substantial majority of our stockholders approved our program (approximately 91% of the votes cast were in favor), indicating to our compensation committee that no major changes to our executive compensation program were necessary.
-Our compensation committee considered the stockholder vote in making its determinations regarding the structure of our compensation program in 2018.
+At our company's 2018 annual meeting of stockholders, stockholders had the opportunity to approve our executive compensation program by casting a non-binding, advisory vote.
+A substantial majority of our stockholders approved our program (approximately 91% of the shares voted were cast in favor), indicating to our compensation committee that no major changes to our executive compensation program were necessary.
+Our compensation committee considered the stockholder vote in making its determinations regarding the structure of our compensation program in 2019.